mongodb/mongo-java-driver/docs/reference/content/upgrading.md

 date = "2015-03-19T12:53:39-04:00"
 title = "Upgrade Considerations"
 [menu.main]
-  identifier = "Upgrading to 3.3"
+  identifier = "Upgrading to 3.4"
   weight = 80
   pre = "<i class='fa fa-level-up'></i>"
 +++

-## Upgrading from 3.2.x
+## Upgrading from 3.3.x

+There is one breaking API change in the 3.4 release: due to the addition of a new BSON type for 128-bit decimal values, a new method had to be added to the BSONCallback({{< apiref "org/bson/BSONCallback.html">}}) interface.
+Any clients that directly implement that interface must add an implementation of the new method in order to be compatible with the 3.4 driver.

-The 3.3 release is binary and source compatible with the 3.2 release, except for methods that have been added to interfaces that have been marked as unstable.
+Otherwise, the 3.4 release is binary and source compatible with the 3.3 release, except for methods that have been added to interfaces that have been marked as unstable.

 ## Upgrading from 2.x